VikneshRajan/IoT_Project/README.md

 - [Temperature Monitoring Circuit](https://www.tinkercad.com/things/kWh3fe1qmO3-temperature-control/editel?sharecode=mQOH5_830OHEXxL0RrH566xjuNAMSPKgv_JmnkRvMg0)
 - [Home Automation Circuit](https://www.tinkercad.com/things/cZCvi4dg8gf-smart-home-solution/editel?sharecode=owRpARBzU0thA0SL1sZldnMSMi26yu8gD2qPSiMdXMA)

+We are using Flutter app to control the appliances connected in our smart home eco-system.
+For cross platform communication we are making use of the [ThingSpeak](https://thingspeak.com/) cloud API.

+Log in to ThingSpeak and create a channel, Enter the Channel ID and API key on the field specified on the Temperature Monitoring Circuit's code.

 ## Compilers

 Flutter can run on many compilers.
 We are using Android studio for our use case.
 Download links of few compilers are mentioned below